This white paper addresses the following openfunds fields:

 The size of the circles represents the number of fields necessary to fulfil the purpose.

 While the number of required fields and the complexity already are good reasons to decide whether a reduced number of fields might be sufficient for the required purpose, data confidentiality is another one.
-For the professional management of big portfolios data confidentiality can be crucial especially if the portfolio includes positions with a reduced market liquidity or with a high price sensitivity.
+For the professional management of big portfolios, data confidentiality can be crucial especially if the portfolio includes positions with a reduced market liquidity or with a high price sensitivity.
 Therefore, full portfolio data information usually is distributed not before the end of an embargo period or only after the recipient has agreed to a non-disclosure agreement (NDA) or both.

 Common embargo periods depend on the holdings held within the portfolio.
 While for a traditional bond, equity, or mixed portfolio an embargo of 30 days seems reasonable, this period can be prolonged to 3 or even 6 months if the portfolio contains illiquid positions or big positions in narrow markets.

-Difference to other FPH datasets and limitations
+Difference to the TPT and limitations

-With the EU solvency regulation which entered into force in 2016 a European working group created the tripartite template (TPT).
-In 2022 TPT version 6 was introduced.
-It includes 143 fields, which are used to perform calculations of risk exposures that are required by European insurance companies for their investments.
-The TPT standard contains direction on which fields must be provided for each instrument and contains 93 fields that are mandatory or conditional for at least one instrument type.
+With the EU solvency regulation which entered into force in 2016, a European working group created the tripartite template (TPT).
+The most current version is version 7, released in November 2024.
+It includes 148 fields, which are used to perform calculations of risk exposures that are required by European insurance companies for their investments.
+The TPT standard contains direction on which fields must be provided for each instrument type and contains 94 fields that are mandatory or conditional for at least one instrument type.

 Considering the depth of information asset managers usually ask for NDA’s and insist on longer embargo periods for this information.
 The intent of the openfunds FPH dataset is to be more lightweight and flexible, to be used for other use cases outside of Solvency II reporting.

-However, the TPT is common to European asset managers if their funds are bought by insurance companies, so the openfunds FPH solution uses existing TPT fields when it is appropriate and adopts naming and values to its own standards in order to offer direct mapping between the two wherever possible.
+However, the TPT is common to European asset managers if their funds are bought by insurance companies, so the openfunds FPH solution uses existing TPT fields when it is appropriate and adopts naming and values to its own standards in order to offer direct mapping between the two wherever possible (see Table 1, illustrating the mapping to the TPT).

 The main differences to the TPT are: